fairlearn/fairlearn/docs/contributor_guide/contributing_example_notebooks.rst

 If you prefer working with Jupyter simply open the `.py` file with Jupyter.
 Changes made in Jupyter automatically show up in the `.py` file.

+.. note:

+    The Fairlearn dashboard does not render in VS Code yet.
+    Jupyter will be required for examples that use the dashboard.

 Note that the text portion of these notebooks should be written in restructured text (ReST), not markdown, so that the sphinx documentation build